Look, Remember and Reason: Grounded reasoning in videos with language models: Look, Remember, Reason

 \subsection{Auto-regressive Pipeline}

-Inspired by the success of auto-regressive models in reasoning tasks \citep{abs-2110-14168}, we formalize our \model{} model in the auto-regressive framework.
-Our \model{} model (depicted in \cref{fig:architecture}) with parameters $\theta$ receives an interleaved stream of visual input, $\mathbf{I} = ( \mathbf{v}_1, \dots, \mathbf{v}_{t_v} )$, \eg, an image or a sequence of video frames of length $t_v$, along with (tokenized) text $\mathbf{S} = ( \mathbf{s}_1, \dots, \mathbf{s}_{t_s} )$ of length $t_s$.
-The tokenized text includes the rationales and answers to visual reasoning problems.
-We train the model by maximizing log-likelihood of the next token given the interleaved sequence of previous tokens and images,
+Our \model{} model parameterized by $\theta$, as shown in \cref{fig:architecture}, is based on a pre-trained LM backbone with a two-stream auto-regressive video encoder.
+Our \model{} model receives the visual reasoning problem $\mathbf{Q}$ and, an interleaved sequence $\mathcal{I}$ of video frames $\mathbf{V} = ( \mathbf{v}_1, \dots, \mathbf{v}_{T_v} )$ and tokenized text $\mathbf{S} = ( \mathbf{s}_1, \dots, \mathbf{s}_{T_s} )$ as input. $\mathbf{S}$ consists of low-level visual surrogate tasks and the answer indicated by <taskname> and <answer> respectively.
+The input video frame sequence $\mathbf{V}$ is encoded by our two-stream video encoder.
+The LM backbone receives as input $\mathbf{Q}$, and the interleaved sequence of encoded video frames $\mathbf{V}$ whose positions are indicated with <frame> special tokens and $\mathbf{S}$.
+Conditioned on $\mathbf{Q}$ and $\mathbf{V}$, we train our \model{} model by maximizing log-likelihood of the text sequence $\mathbf{S}$ as,

-where, $(\mathbf{v}_1, \dots, \mathbf{v}_{t_v^\prime})$ is the interleaved visual input sequence upto the text token $\mathbf{s}_{t_s^\prime}$.
-The backbone of our model consists of an off-the-shelf LLM.
-We use models from the OPT family \cite{abs-2205-01068}, but verified that similar performance can be achieved using other pre-trained models \cite{abs-2101-00027,abs-2211-05100}.
-The parameters are initialized from pre-trained LLMs, which allows us to exploit their existing reasoning capabilities.
-While the LLMs we use as backbone are trained on text only, visual reasoning relies on the extraction of visual information about spatial and temporal relationships between objects in the scene.
-Therefore, in our multi-modal setup, visual information $\mathbf{I}$ needs to be mapped to the text-based representation space of the LLM.
-The key challenge here is that in comparison to text tokens, images are highly information dense -- reflected in the popular adage “An image is worth a thousand words”.
+where, $(\mathbf{v}_1, \dots, \mathbf{v}_{t_v})$ is the interleaved video frame sub-sequence up to the text token $\mathbf{s}_{t_s}$.
+In \cref{sec:surrogate}, we describe the surrogate tasks included in $\mathbf{S}$.
+The parameters of the LM backbone are initialized from pre-trained LMs, allowing us to exploit their existing high-level reasoning capabilities.
+We use LMs from the OPT family \citep{abs-2205-01068}, but verified that similar performance can be achieved using other pre-trained models \citep{abs-2101-00027,abs-2211-05100}.
+While LM backbones are trained only on text, visual reasoning relies on information from the visual domain $\mathbf{V}$.
+Therefore, to ground our \model{} model, visual information in $\mathbf{V}$ needs to be mapped to the text-based representation space of the LM.
+The key challenge here is that in contrast to text tokens, videos are highly information dense.
+To address this, we develop a two-stream video encoder to extract information relevant for the visual reasoning problem at hand, such that responses to the visual reasoning problems are grounded in the fine-grained low-level details of the video.